Picture this scenario. You are out in the woods and lost, and you’ve eaten through all the food in your day pack.

 - Roast it in a pan until crisp.

 - It can be served hot or cold.

-- It was considered to be a tasty treat by many Native American groups in the Northwestern United State and highly desirable.
-But Wila is mostly used as a source of nutrition during famines because of how thick and filling.
-It’s easy to harvest and should be boiled in water before consuming.
+- It was considered a tasty treat by many Native American groups in the Northwestern United States and highly desirable.
+But Wila is mainly used as a source of nutrition during famines because of how thick and filling.
+It’s easy to harvest and should be boiled in water before consumption.
 Some people say it has a mild taste in comparison to other lichens.

 - Oak Moss is a pale-green lichen that grows on oak and other deciduous trees and can be found in mountainous areas in the Northern Hemisphere.
 It has a starchy texture and can be eaten raw in a pinch.

-- It is often referred to as tree moss and smells like a wet forest floor.
-It’s mostly used in making perfumes.
+- It is often called tree moss and smells like a wet forest floor.
+It’s primarily used in making perfumes.
 People also use Oak Moss to help with intestinal issues.

-- It got its nickname because it grows in Ireland, and was used for medicinal purposes and as food source for hundreds of years.
-It is also very popular in Jamaica and used for making a sweet drink.
-Apparently, it’s very uplifting for certain activities.
+- It got its nickname because it grew in Ireland and was used for medicinal purposes and as a food source for hundreds of years.
+It is also trendy in Jamaica and used for sweet drinks.
+It’s very uplifting for certain activities.

-- Irish Moss is very popular right now as health food and and can be purchased either in stores or online.
+- Irish Moss is very popular now as health food and can be purchased in stores or online.
 When boiled down, it becomes thick and jelly-like and produces Carrageen, which is used as a thickener in many foods.
 Wildcrafted Irish Moss is available on Amazon.

 - Make sure to rinse it well and boil before using.